Right to Education

 We, therefore , believe in:

-Estabishing and maintaining an ethos where children feel secure and encouraged to talk, and are listen to
+Estabishing and maintaining the ethos where children feel secure and are encouraged to talk , listen and freely discuss .

-Ensuring that children know that there are adults in the school women they can approach if they are worried or are in difficulty.
+Ensuring that children know that there are adults in the school where they can approach Lady Teacher/staff if they are worried or are in difficulty.

-Ensuring every efforts is made to establish effective working relationships with parents and gurdians.
+Ensuring every efforts is made to establish effective working relationships with parents and guardians.